end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2014-09-14-final-flight-of-a-super-cub-lp.md

 * The engine and motor gears went through the firewall and almost reached the inside of the fuselage.
 * The fuselage bent near the second window.

-Here is some pictures of the wreckage
+Here is some pictures of the wreckage:

 [![Super Cub LP Crash (wings)](/wp-content/uploads/2014/09/DSC034641-1024x768.jpg "Super Cub LP Crash (wings)")](/wp-content/uploads/2014/09/DSC034641.jpg)